Siouxland Forecast: Mar. 07, 2020

 And speaking of tomorrow, it is that time once again to spring forward!
 This means at 2 am tomorrow morning, clocks will jump forward an hour.
 So if you have a clock that doesn’t automatically change, be sure to change them tonight before you go to bed.
 This also means we will have more daylight coming our way, with the sun rising just before 8 a.m. and the sun setting just before 7:30 tomorrow night.

-As always, tune into KCAU 9 News tonight at 6 and 10 p.m. to see when we could see some rain in the area.
+As always, tune into KCAU 9 News tonight at 10 p.m. to see when we could see some rain in the area.